MarkBrezina/Ctrl-Alt-DefeatTheMarket/market_basics/README.md

+**This is a preliminary writeup, there will be significiant improvements.**

 Here I want to address a phenomenon I see often among newer participants.
 Some more advanced people fall into this group as well, but far less often than those who are just starting out.